michaelmangelsdorf/myth/spec.md

     0xCC: AZ	Take A as page offset and store it into PC - if A is equal to zero
     0xCD: AN	Take A as page offset and store it into PC - if A is negative (has bit 7 set)
     0xCE: AR	Take A as page-index, load the index into R, set PC to 80h
     0xCF: AC	Take A as page-index, load the index into C, set PC to 0.
-Save return pointer into B:O. Decrement L
+Save return pointer into B_O.
+Decrement L

-    0xD0: EU	Take E as 8-bit signed number and add it to 16-bit pointer B:O
+    0xD0: EU	Take E as 8-bit signed number and add it to 16-bit pointer B_O
-    0xD1: EM	Take E into M[B:O]
+    0xD1: EM	Take E into M[B_O]
     0xD2: EB	Take E into B
     0xD3: EO	Take E into O
     0xD4: EA	Take E into A